 When lissencephaly is suspected, chorionic villus sampling (an accurate antenatal screening test) can reveal certain disease types with known genetic mutations.
 Mutation analysis can be performed to look for specific errors in the sequence of LIS1 and DCX genes, which are responsible for 75% of classic isolated lissencephaly cases.

-In addition to all the aforementioned diagnostic techniques, a careful clinical examination and evaluation by a medical geneticist is needed in order to confirm the diagnosis.
+In addition to all the aforementioned diagnostic techniques, a careful clinical examination and evaluation by a medical geneticist are needed in order to confirm the diagnosis.
 Genetic counseling should follow as families should be informed about the inheritance pattern and the likelihood of the condition recurring in future births.